How to Navigate Aria: Layout, Directions, and Tips

 To Vdara: Walk.
 Vdara is connected to Aria via an indoor walkway on the north side of the casino floor.
 About 3-4 minutes.

 To MGM Grand: Take the tram to Park MGM, then walk from Park MGM to MGM Grand.
 The two properties share a walkway.
-Or walk the Strip—about 10-15 minutes from Aria's Strip-side exits.
+Or walk the Strip -- about 10-15 minutes from Aria's Strip-side exits.
+See our full MGM Grand to Aria walking route for step-by-step directions.

 To Caesars Palace: Take the tram to Bellagio, then walk from Bellagio across the Flamingo Road pedestrian bridge to Caesars.
 Total time: about 15-20 minutes including tram and walking.